 The advisers level of customisation could be as straightforward as substituting or restricting one of the investment products within a model portfolio or as complex as adding an annuity or alternative, non-liquid investment.

 It’s important to be cautious with the customisation approach as adding complexity doesn’t necessarily lead to better investment outcomes.
 Further, customised model portfolios seem counter intuitive to the goal of models; to create consistency in the approach to investing, while saving time for other activities.
 That’s not to say there won’t be clients that truly have unique needs requiring some element of customisation.
-It’s just important that the adviser and their model portfolio partner are cautious of the level of customisation to ensure the customisation does undo what models seek to achieve in the first place.
+It’s just as important that the adviser and their model portfolio partner are cautious of the level of customisation to ensure the customisation does not undo what models seek to achieve in the first place.

 This is what we think is on the horizon for 2021.
 Speak with the State Street SPDR ETFs Team to further discuss how the model portfolio trends for 2021 could benefit your business.